What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 iii) Interdental gum

-Let’s explain one by one.
+Let’s explain them one by one.

 i) Marginal gum